starrydata/engineer-blog/bokeh_scatter_plot_performance_marker_border_type/readme.md

 - **Number of Tests**: Each test was conducted three times to ensure consistency.

+---

 ## Test Files Used

-The following four HTML files were used in the experiments:
+The following four HTML files, generated using Bokeh, were utilized in the experiments:

 | Border | Marker Shape | File Path |
 |--------|---------------|-----------|